Kintyre/ksconf/docs/source/cheatsheet.rst

 ..  note::

-    Note that for clarity, most of the command line arguments are given in their long form, but many options also have a short form.
+    Note that for clarity, most of the command line arguments are given in their long form.

     Long commands may be broken across line for readability.
-When this happens, a trailing backslash (``\``) is added so the command could still be copied verbatim into most shells.
+When this happens, a trailing backslash (``\``) is shown.
+This can be copied verbatim into many shells.

     ..  only:: builder_epub